siroos0000/StargazingApp/README.md

 ## 🚀 Usage
-- Launch the app.
-It will fetch your location and display the current Sky Quality Score.
+- Open the app.
-- Tap on any metric (Clouds, Moon, Light Pollution) to see its detailed contribution.
-- Use the time slider to check forecast quality for later tonight.
+- Tap the "Get Your Location" button.
+- Allow location access when prompted.
+- Wait while the app:
+  • Gets your GPS position
+  • Fetches weather data from the server
+  • Calculates sky quality
+- The result shows sky quality score, Bortle class, and details.
-- Switch language at any time.
+-Switch language at any time.

 ## 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.